|

 Consult Your Ophthalmologist

 Even though trying to understand your eyes and the various diseases it can suffer from is noble but you should always entrust the words of a professional over your independent research.
-If you want to know more about cataracts, you should consult with your ophthalmologist to find out how cataracts can affect you or your loved ones.
+If you want to know more about cataracts, you should consult with your ophthalmologist to find out how symptoms of cataract in eye can affect you or your loved ones.

 FAQs

-What are the most common cataract symptoms to watch for?
+What are the symptoms of cataract to watch for?

 What are the early signs of cataract development?